-Panasonic GH5s versus Sony A7R II
+Panasonic GH5s vs Sony A7R II

-The Panasonic Lumix DC-GH5s and the Sony Alpha A7R II are two enthusiast cameras that were revealed to the public, respectively, in January 2018 and June 2015.
+The Panasonic Lumix DC-GH5s and the Sony Alpha A7R II are two enthusiast cameras that were officially introduced, respectively, in January 2018 and June 2015.
 Both the GH5s and the A7R II are mirrorless interchangeable lens cameras that are based on a Four Thirds (GH5s) and a full frame (A7R II) sensor.
-The Panasonic has a resolution of 9.9 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic has a resolution of 9.9 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Panasonic GH5s vs Sony A7R II

 The side-by-side display below illustrates the physical size and weight of the Panasonic GH5s and the Sony A7R II.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R II is notably smaller (10 percent) than the Panasonic GH5s.
 Moreover, the A7R II is markedly lighter (5 percent) than the GH5s.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.